mshulew/mshulew/README.md

 # Mark Shulewitz
 ## R&D Scientist & Bioinformatician

-- R&D bench scientist with expertise in antibody validation
+- R&D bench scientist with expertise in antibodies & immunoassays
 - Bioinformatician with expertise in RNA-Seq

 This is where I keep all of the software that I write for me work.